rxerium/internal-security-detect/README.md

 # Internal Security Detection (via Safebase)

+*An in-depth read can be found on my blog here: [Internal Security Detection](https://blog.rxerium.com/internal-security-detection)*

 Exposed SafeBase portals serve two audiences at once: prospects who need proof of your security posture, and security researchers (blue and red teamers).
 Each green tick reveals a control that (supposedly) exists today; every missing tick is an equally loud hint at what doesn’t.

 # Why collect this data?